shridharssg/NodeJs/EventLoop.md

 foo() finishes, its context is popped from the stack.

-**The Event Loop**
+**Conclusion**

 The event loop is the core of Node.js's asynchronous capabilities.
 It allows Node.js to perform non-blocking I/O operations despite the fact that JavaScript is single-threaded.
 The event loop continuously checks the call stack and the callback queue, deciding what to execute next.

-**Here's how the event loop operates with asynchronous code:**

-1. Call Stack and Asynchronous Operations: When an asynchronous operation (like setTimeout, Promise, or I/O) is initiated, its callback is not executed immediately.
-Instead, the operation is handed off to the Node.js APIs, and the function's execution context is popped off the call stack.

-2. Callback Queue (Macrotasks): Once the asynchronous operation is complete, its callback is placed in the callback queue (also known as the macrotask queue).
-This queue holds tasks like setTimeout callbacks, setInterval callbacks, I/O callbacks, and more.

-3. Microtask Queue: In addition to the callback queue, there is a microtask queue, which holds microtasks like resolved Promise callbacks and process.nextTick callbacks.
-Microtasks have higher priority and are processed before the macrotasks.

-4. Event Loop Execution:

-The event loop first checks if the call stack is empty.

-If the call stack is empty, it processes all the microtasks in the microtask queue.

-After the microtask queue is empty, the event loop picks the first callback from the macrotask queue and pushes its execution context onto the call stack, executing it.

-This process repeats, with the event loop continuously checking the call stack and processing microtasks and macrotasks as they become available.

-**Conclusion** Node.js's ability to handle asynchronous operations efficiently is powered by the event loop, the call stack, and execution contexts.
+Node.js's ability to handle asynchronous operations efficiently is powered by the event loop, the call stack, and execution contexts.